jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 label from it.
 We will not merge a pull request for an issue that still needs triage.

+Triagers should also ensure that the issue has appropriate labels that describe it, such as labels with the ``pkg:`` prefix for issues that affect one or more packages.

 **All requested information, where applicable, is provided.** From the templates in JupyterLab’s issues: